ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk
 # **Unsupervised Learning & Metrics**
+## **Learning Objectives**

+By the end of this lesson, participants will be able to:

+1. Understand the fundamental principles and characteristics of unsupervised learning.
+2. Differentiate between clustering and dimensionality reduction techniques and identify when to use each.
+3. Explore and apply popular clustering algorithms, such as K-Means, Hierarchical Clustering, DBSCAN, and Gaussian Mixture Models.
+4. Understand dimensionality reduction techniques, including Principal Component Analysis (PCA), t-SNE, and autoencoders.
+5. Evaluate the performance of unsupervised learning models using appropriate metrics, such as silhouette score, inertia, and reconstruction error.
+6. Apply unsupervised learning techniques to real-world problems, including customer segmentation, anomaly detection, and data visualization.
+7. Interpret and assess the results of dimensionality reduction for feature selection, visualization, and noise reduction in machine learning workflows.

 ---